Monopoles and Landau-Ginzburg Models I: Introduction

-In this sense, we say that point-like solutions on $\C\times \Sigma$ are trivial.
-Theorem \ref{T1.2} contrasts immensely with the case of the unperturbed equations (with $\omega=0$).
-In the latter case, interesting point-like solutions do exist and are classified completely in an earlier work of the author \cite{W18}.
+In this sense, we say that point-like solutions on $\C_z\times \Sigma$ are trivial.
+In contrast, for the unperturbed Seiberg-Witten equations (with $\omega=0$), interesting point-like solutions do exist and were classified completely in an earlier work of the author \cite{W18}.